 Continuing on this idea of changing up your look with minimal effort, consider adding at least one accessory to your engagement shoot outfit.
 Nothing adds instant “wow” factor to an otherwise neutral ensemble than a fun scarf, a statement necklace, or a pair of chic sunglasses—and this layer of visual interest will add tons of depth and texture to the actual photos.
 Plus, since you can easily switch them up, accessories are a low-risk way to show off different aspects of your personal style.

 We know it seems obvious that you shouldn’t wear a sundress in the middle of winter or a peacoat on a 90-degree day, but you’d be surprised what some couples try to make work.
 Check the forecast, prepare your engagement shoot outfits in advance, and work with the weather you’ve been given.
 If you have your heart set on a engagement photos staged during particular season, then schedule your e-shoot for that time of year rather than trying to fake it.
+Check our some inspirational ideas for winter, spring, summer and fall engagement photos.
 Trust us, you can always tell when the environment and the wardrobe don’t mesh.

 If your engagement photos are being shot in the woods, you’ll look out of place in a little black dress and stilettos.
 Similarly, if you’re doing an urban engagement shoot, put together a sophisticated look rather than something too casual or outdoorsy.
 For beach sessions, summery hues will stand out against the muted tones of sand and water, whereas neutrals could be drowned out.
 If there’s a lot going in the background, a busy pattern will make you look like part of the hodgepodge landscape, rather than the star.